f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab2.rst

 Task 2: Configure & Verify Device Trust between BIG-IPs
 =======================================================

+In Task 2, we will define the configuration to establish our device-trust between BIG-IPs.

 On device *bigipB.f5demo.com*, setup the Device Trust that will be used between BIG-IP systems

    NOTE: Observe the current status of EACH BIG-IP.
 Prior to this Task, they are both in an **Active / Standalone** state.
 Throughout this setup, observe the changes in BIG-IP behavior.